Seatis/my-teaching-materials/java-spring/database-integration/workshop/Workshop03.md

 Ensure that 2 bits of SQL are set up to prepare the database (clear and populate).
 These need to be in a resource file associated with the test.
 To save time, here's the sql.

+These goes to the resource file associated with the test.

 ```sql
 SET FOREIGN_KEY_CHECKS = 0;
 TRUNCATE TABLE items;